Radio Times: History and profile

-From 2 June 1990, the entire magazine was published in colour for the first time, and another layout began usage; the day's listings began with a single page of highlights that included "at a glance", followed by the double-page spreads of BBC television channels (BBC One always occupied the left page and BBC Two for the right page, without advertisements interrupting the listings) and BBC radio stations, now enlivened with colour logos at the top of the pages.
-This layout only lasted for six months, when a new refreshed format debuted in the Christmas edition (22 December); while the programme listing pages were largely the same, the colour-coded days of the week were now at the top of the page headings.
-On 16 February 1991 (the same date for the new idents of BBC One and BBC Two), the deregulation of television listings began, and Radio Times started to cover all services that include ITV, Channel 4 and satellite networks, an alphabetical list of the commercial radio stations available with the frequency and a two or three-word summary of that station's output which was added to the local radio page.
+From 2 June 1990, the entire magazine was published in colour for the first time, and another layout began to be used: the day's listings began with a single page of highlights which included "at a glance", followed by the double-page spreads of BBC television channels (BBC One always occupied the left page and BBC Two for the right page, without advertisements interrupting the listings) and BBC radio stations, now enlivened with colour logos at the top of the pages.
+This layout only lasted for six months, when a new refreshed format debuted in the 22 December Christmas edition; while the programme listing pages were largely the same, the colour-coded days of the week were now at the top of the page headings.
+On 16 February 1991 (the same date as the new idents of BBC One and BBC Two), the deregulation of television listings began, and Radio Times started to cover all services that included ITV, Channel 4 and satellite networks, an alphabetical list of the commercial radio stations available with the frequency and a two or three-word summary of that station's output which was added to the local radio page.
 Full complete listings of the four main channels and satellite began on Friday 1 March.

 Prior to deregulation, the five weekly listings magazines were as follows: